markokajzer/discord-soundbot/README.md

 You can add tags to sounds with `!tag <sound> <tag>`.
 You can specify one or more sounds.
 You can get the tags of a sound with `!tag <sound>`.
 You can also remove all tags from a sound with `!tag <sound> clear`.

+To get all sounds with their respective tags use `!tags`.

 To search for specific sounds use `!search <tag>`.
 It will look for the name of the sound as well as tags that you might have added to the sound.

 ### Renaming sounds